bendytree/node-itsa/readme.md

 As always, order matters.
 For example, you'd probably want to trim a string before you validate it, so you should call `itsa.toTrimmed().email()...`.

+Also, updaters like `to` or `default` are not transactional.
+In other words, `itsa` will update values as it is validating your data.
+It has to do this since validations may depend on updated data.
+If you want an "all or nothing" approach then consider cloning your data before the validation.

 ----------------------------------------------------------------------

 ### itsa.to(valueOrGetter)